GraeA85/Sprouton-Allotments/readme.md

 There are no unfixed bugs present within the website.
 <br><br>

+### 404 Page Test
+***
+For the purposes of allowing the website reviewer to see the 404 page, the "email us" link on the home page purposely links to this.
+It would open up an email program to allow website users to email the allotment site otherwise.

 ## Deployment
 ***
 Once the development process was well underway, the website was deployed to GitHub pages.
 In order to achieve this I: